7 Best Places to Paddle Board Near Salt Lake City, Utah

 Willard Bay is a must go spot for anybody looking for a beautiful scenic adventure in Utah.
 We love Willard Bay because of how close it is to the historic city of Ogden and the gorgeous view while boarding on the warm waters.
 The location of Willard Bay makes it perfect for anybody looking to cool down during the hot summers.

 Amenities: Dump station, restroom w/ showers, parking lot, boat ramp, dry storage, restrooms, concession, fish cleaning station, entrance station.

 Tip: Make sure your boat is mussel free and have proof of this or else you will not be allowed to launch your boat into the water!

 Highland Glen is a community pond located just south of Lone Peak High School, the park itself has a beach volleyball court, pavilions, and an awesome playground for kids.
 A quiet and peaceful place to master your paddle boarding skills, Highland Glen brings a lot of newcomers to the sport here.
 You can also commonly find fishers looking for rainbow trout and chanel catfish.

 Highland Glen Park is a must go for anybody looking to take a few hours out of their day to play in the water and get their family out into the sun.
 Beginners and first-timers will love this peaceful area.
-We prefer this pond for a peaceful day of fishing off of the pier or better yet on a STAGE X10 Expedition iSUP paddle board.
+We prefer this pond for a peaceful day of fishing off of the pier.

 Tip: This pond is amazing for a day trip to teach the little ones how to fish!
 Fishers report tons of bites!